Localizing Sources of Variability in Crowded TESS Photometry: Acknowledgements

 \section{Acknowledgements}

-K.J.B. is supported by the National Science Foundation under Award AST-1903828.
+We thank the anonymous referee for their feedback that helped to improve this paper.
+K.J.B.\ is supported by the National Science Foundation under Award AST-1903828.
 We thank Jon Jenkins, Rebekah Hounsell, Roland Vanderspek, Michael Fausnaugh, Scott Fleming, Susan Mullally, and Andrej {Pr{\v{s}}a} for helpful discussions.
 This paper includes data collected with the TESS mission, obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 Funding for the TESS mission is provided by the NASA Explorer Program.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 This research made use of Lightkurve, a Python package for Kepler and TESS data analysis \citep{lightkurve}.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.